siavcom/web-ones-technology/README.md

 - valid
 - setFocus
 - interactiveChange
 - init
 - keyPress
     Handles key press events for the input.
     The pressed key value is stored in this.prop.Key.
 - onChangeValue
     When the value of this component changes, this method is called.
-    It recieves an optional parameter styles, which is the styles of the component (style,inputStyle,labelsStyle).
+    It receives an optional parameter styles, which is the styles of the component (style, inputStyle, labelsStyle).
-    If it is not provided, it uses the component styles of the object. sample :The method changes the color of the input depending on the value selected.
+    If it is not provided, it uses the component styles of the object.
+    Sample: The method changes the color of the input depending on the value selected.
     A = green, B = red, X = blue.
     @param {any} styles - The style of the component.

-To make a reference to especific propierty you can do by using a complete name reference tree Map (Object)
+To make a reference to a specific property you can do so by using a complete name reference tree Map (Object).
-example:
-propierties :
+Example:
+Properties:
 this.Form.style.display="inline-block"
 this.Form.style.width='800px'.
 this.Form.component1.prop.Type = 'editText'